ibm-cloud-docs/power-iaas/system-migration.md

 # Planning a workload migration to an IBM POWER8 or POWER9 system
 {: #system-migration}

 When workloads are deployed on a new system, you must pay attention to its configuration and tuning to achieve the expected performance.
-The {{site.data.keyword.powerSys_notm}} service uses three different IBM Power Systems: E880 (9119-MHE), E980 (9080-M9S), and S922 (9009-22A).
+The {{site.data.keyword.powerSys_notm}} service uses different IBM Power Systems: E880 (9119-MHE), E980 (9080-M9S), S922 (9009-22A), and E1080 (9080-HEX).
 For more information, see [Hardware specifications](/docs/power-iaas?topic=power-iaas-about-virtual-server#hardware-specifications).
 {: shortdesc}

 The {{site.data.keyword.powerSys_notm}} service supports only AIX 7.1, or later.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.
 Your current AIX level and POWER processor family can help determine which migration path to follow.